-- 1. The Sub-fund promotes the reduction of the most negative impacts of companies on society and the environment. - For the equity investments, exclusion of companies involved in severe controversies with regards to Environment, Human Rights and Business Behaviour or controversial activities relating to intensive farming, tobacco, animal testing, controversial chemicals, controversial weapons, civilian firearms, intensive farming, GMOs, nuclear power generation, military, pornography and gambling are excluded. - For the corporate bond investments, exclusion of issuers with a low overall performance on subjects deemed to be of most importance for given Industry by the ESG provider are underweighted in the index.
-Companies with a high overall performance on the mentioned subjects are over weighted. - For the real estate investments, the focus is on transparency in ESG aspects such as corporate governance and environmental issues that are a part of the disclosure score used in the index selection and weighting process. - 2.
-The Glass Lewis ESG tilted voting policy is applied to the equity and real estate investments, whereby casted votes concern sustainability matters.
+- 1. The Sub-fund promotes the reduction of certain negative impacts of companies on society and the environment. - For the equity investments, exclusion of companies involved in severe and very severe controversies with regards to Environment, Human Rights, Corruption and Labour Rights, companies with verified involvement in determined controversial weapons and companies involved in controversial activities, such as alcohol and gambling, based on revenues exposure. - For the corporate bond investments, exclusion of issuers with a low overall performance on subjects deemed to be of most importance for given Industry by the ESG provider are underweighted in the index.
+Companies with a high overall performance on the mentioned subjects are over weighted. - For the real estate investments, the focus is on transparency in ESG aspects such as corporate governance and environmental issues that are a part of the disclosure score used in the index selection and weighting process. - The Glass Lewis ESG tilted voting policy is applied to the equity and real estate investments, whereby casted votes concern sustainability matters.
 The Government bonds investments do not incorporate any sustainability characteristics.